 Impaired Driving by Drugs on the Radar

 Impaired driving is the leading criminal cause of death and injury in Canada, and drug-impaired driving is increasing.
-As the Government of Canada moves towards legalizing cannabis, there is a need to amend our impaired driving laws to better address drug-impaired driving.
+As the Government of Canada legalizes cannabis, impaired driving laws will be amended for drug-impaired driving.

 Current Impaired Driving Laws